top of page

 We need to invest in watershed restoration and repairs and maintenance to old, inefficient infrastructure, and develop transparent, efficient, and culturally and environmentally responsible systems of management, provide local jobs in resource management, and ensure water security for all of Maui’s residents.

 Maui County has had over 120 years of private, corporate control over public trust resources with no guarantee of good stewardship, equitable distribution of water or fair water rates.
 Upcountry has particular issues, with the long wait on the water meter list and the abundance of cesspools that need to be replaced.
-This will require a combination of water storage, gray water reuse, recycling, etc. The most feasible new technologies are mostly decentralized which should make them easier and faster to deploy, as is expected with the Maʻalaeʻa regional wastewater reclamation system funded in this year’s budget.
+This will require a combination of water storage, gray water reuse, recycling, etc. The most feasible new technologies are mostly decentralized which should make them easier and faster to deploy, as is expected with the Maʻalaeʻa regional wastewater reclamation system funded in the County budget.

-As Council Member, I strongly supported the community water authority charter amendment, which will be on the ballot in November.
-As Mayor, I will ensure that the County applies for the lease on the East Maui water system regardless of whether the charter amendment passes.
-Water is a public trust; we must do the right thing and take bold steps toward more sustainable, inclusive water management for all.
+As Council Member, I strongly supported the community water authority charter amendment, which passed in the previous election.
+Water is a public trust; we must do the right thing and take bold steps toward more sustainable,

 Ola I Ka Wai!